-Concerted activity is when one or more coworkers come together to talk about and/or advocate for changes in their workplace.
+Concerted activity is when two or more coworkers come together to talk about and/or advocate for changes in their workplace.
 Concerted activity can include reporting unsafe working conditions or violations of law to the state or federal government.
 Even one employee acting alone can participate in a concerted activity if it is done for the benefit of all of their co-workers.

 There are some instances where your actions are not covered by the National Labor Relations Act (NLRA).
 These can include: